fasiha/brutalist-fasiha.github.io/README.md

 ```
 $ planck build.cljs
 ```
 This will rebuild all sources and put it in `../master`.
-Commit both directories, `git push`, and your changes will go live in a few seconds!
+Commit both directories/branches, `git push --all` in either of the directories, and your changes will go live in a few seconds!

 ### Watch files and rebuild
 Again in `dev/` directory, invoke the following: whenever any HTML file changes, the build script is rerun.
 (Inefficient, I know…)